CSC207-UofT/207-course-notes/01-introduction-to-java.md

 ### 1.5.5.
 Accessing data members
 How we access data members (also known as attributes or instance variables) is exactly analogous to how we access methods.

-If a class has an instance or class variable (also know as a `static` variable, since it is declared with the keyword `static`) that is accessible to code outside of the class, it can be referred to via an instance variable or the class name, respectively.
+If a class has an instance or class variable (also known as a `static` variable, since it is declared with the keyword `static`) that is accessible to code outside of the class, it can be referred to via an instance variable or the class name, respectively.

 For example, class `Integer` has a class variable called `BYTES` that reports the number of bytes of memory used to store an int value.
 Since it is a class variable, we access it using the class name: